AMWA-TV/pro-av-user-requirements/jt-nm_proav_user_requirements.md

 display and source devices that need controlled have an interoperable way to transfer their control protocols over a network.

+***

 ## From a Broadcaster's point of view
+### The following requirements are from Broadcasters who may be looking to use ProAV equipment as part of their professional video workflows

 * The solution must operate on a network infrastructure that is affordable, and that can be designed and configured by the same IT